 Central to the work is the theme of identity.
 After its final unification in 1871, Italy was nominally one country, a nation strong and cohesive.
 However, there were several cultures within the society that had to form a new national spirit by either rejecting their old, local traditions and beliefs and molding an entirely new identity or shaping together bits and pieces from each Italian experience that reflected the division of powers present in the peninsula for centuries.
 Religion, gender and ethnicity all factor into an individual’s Italian-ness and are all examined in the Pinsuti opera.
 The use of theatre as a means of shaping this discussion continued into the twentieth century of Italy, as the nation still struggles to unite a divided culture of north and south, of progress and tradition.

 Kehrli, Anne M., "Bard in the Gondola, Barred in the Ghetto: Operatic Adaptations of Shakespearean Text and Italian Identity in the Late Nineteenth Century" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 70.